+REALTOR® C calls REALTOR® A, and REALTOR® A communicates the cooperative brokerage compensation being offered.
 REALTOR® C submits the offer to REALTOR® A, who discusses it with Seller B. Seller B is concerned about accepting an offer so far below the home's asking price, so REALTOR® A offers to reduce her commission, as articulated in the listing agreement, by 1% if Seller B wants to accept the offer of \$900,000 and ensure a quick sale.
 Seller B agrees to accept the offer and reduce the commission she pays to REALTOR® A by 1%.

 REALTOR® A informs REALTOR® C that their offer was accepted, but that REALTOR® A is now being paid 1% less in commission.
 "Listen," she explains to REALTOR® C, "it seems like both of our clients are happy with the price if it means the sale moves quickly.
-Would you be willing to split the difference on my reduced commission and I pay you 0.5% less in cooperative compensation than I specified in the MLS?"
+Would you be willing to split the difference on my reduced commission and I pay you 0.5% less in cooperative compensation than I agreed to in the original compensation agreement?"

-REALTOR® C agrees to accept 0.5% less than the commission specified in the MLS.
+REALTOR® C agrees to accept 0.5% less than the commission offered, and a new compensation agreement is signed.
 After closing, REALTOR® C files an ethics complaint against REALTOR® A, alleging a violation of Article 3, as illustrated by Standard of Practice 3-2.

 At the hearing on the matter, REALTOR® C argued that by asking her to accept 0.5% less in cooperative compensation after the offer was submitted, REALTOR® A was unilaterally modifying the compensation with regard to that transaction.
 The Hearing Panel disagreed and found no violation of Article 3, noting that Standard of Practice 3-3 specifically authorizes listing and cooperating brokers to enter into an agreement to change the compensation for a transaction at any time, and that the Code of Ethics would never interfere with the negotiation of commissions between listing and cooperating brokers.
-The Panel also noted that REALTOR® C could have said no to the reduced commission, and in that instance REALTOR® A would have been obligated to pay the commission stated in the MLS.
+The Panel also noted that REALTOR® C could have said no to the reduced commission, and in that instance REALTOR® A would have been obligated to pay the commission stated in the original compensation agreement.